Synopsis of The Fountains of Silence:

 The Fountains of Silence by Ruta Sepetys is set in Madrid, Spain.
-I have never been to Spain but it sounds like a beautiful country.
-It is on my list of places to visit.
-Visiting La Tomatina is on my bucket list.
-It was banned by Franco because it didn’t have any religious significance.
-This book is not quite as messy as a tomato throwing festival in a literal sense.
-At the time that the book takes place, people still have to be cautious about what they do, who they talk to and what they discuss.
+I have never been to Spain but visiting La Tomatina is on my bucket list.
+The festival was banned by Franco because it didn’t have any religious significance.
+This book is not quite as messy as a tomato-throwing festival in a literal sense.
+At the time that the book takes place, people still have to be cautious about what they do, who they talk to, and what they discuss.

 Daniel is an aspiring photographer but some people don’t want him to take pictures of everything in Spain.
 The government is watching Daniel so he can’t attract too much attention or they will confiscate his camera and photographs.